Murderer who planned gun attack on prison officer given 10-year sentence

 Thanks to the surveillance equipment police had installed in Paterson’s cell, police got wind of the plan and “intervened before an assault had been attempted”.

-Lord Harrow told Paterson: “It is clear your proper purpose was conspiring to commit a serious crime.”
+Lord Harrower told Paterson: “It is clear your proper purpose was conspiring to commit a serious crime.”

 Paterson’s advocate Thomas Ross KC earlier told the court his client had reacted after deeming “the manner in which the medical emergency was handled increased the risk of a fatal outcome”.